JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 @test 1 = 3
 ```

 It is also possible to pass additional arguments to the `@test` macro.
-In such a case the following syntax is used.
+In such a case, the following syntax is used.

 ```@repl tests
 @test π ≈ 3.14 atol=0.01
 ```

 If we go back to our package, we can start writing tests for the methods of the `image` function.
-To do that, we have to first import all necessary packages: `Test`, `ImageInspector` and `Colors`.
+First, we have to import all necessary packages: `Test`, `ImageInspector` and `Colors`.

 ```julia
 using ImageInspector, Test
 using ImageInspector.Colors
 ```

-Note, that we import `Colors` from the `ImageInspector` to use the same version.
+Note that we import `Colors` from the `ImageInspector` to use the same version.
 Now we can define the input and corresponding expected output for the `image` function.

 ```julia
 x = [0.1 0.2; 0.3 0.4];